 That’s what I call proof of concept!

 This is especially true considering the fact that the keyword “SEO” is an incredibly competitive keyword to rank for.
 Just think about it: the companies that are trying to rank for that keyword are all companies that are experts in the field of ranking high on search engines.
 That’s some stiff competition.

 My point?
 If you’re wanting to see an example of content that is crafted in a way that helps it rank high in search engines, and learn about SEO in the process, be sure to check out the Beginner’s Guide to SEO.

-The bottom line: Good SEO is less about tips, tricks and SEO tactics and more about creating high-quality, engaging, well-designed, human first content.
+The bottom line: Good SEO is less about tips, tricks, and SEO tactics and more about creating high-quality, engaging, well-designed, human-first content.

 What other SEO tips do you think are important for food bloggers to know?
-Are there things you learned from this post (or the Moz guide) that you didn’t know before?
+Are there things you learned from this post (or from the Moz guide) that you didn’t know before?
 What are some questions you have about SEO?

 I’d love to hear your thoughts in the comment section below.